-- 1. Assets and liabilities are translated according to the exchange rate on the consolidated balance sheet date including goodwill arising from the acquisition of the subsidiary. - 2.
-Income and expense items are translated according to the weighted average exchange rate on a quarterly basis. - 3.
-The resulting exchange rate differences are classified as a separate item in shareholders' equity. - e.
-Exchange rates and linkage bases: - 1.
-Balances linked to the Israeli Consumer Price Index ("CPI") are recorded pursuant to contractual linkage terms of the specific assets and liabilities. - 2.
+C. Exchange rates and linkage bases:

+- Balances linked to the Israeli Consumer Price Index ("CPI"), based on 2016 average prices, are recorded pursuant to contractual linkage terms of the specific assets and liabilities. - 2.
 Details of the CPI and the representative exchange rates are as follows:

 Israeli CPI Points Exchange rate of one US dollar NIS Exchange rate of one Euro NIS

+December 31, 2020 101.1 3.215 3.944

 December 31, 2019 101.8 3.456 3.878

 December 31, 2018 101.2 3.748 4.292

-December 31, 2017 100.4 3.467 4.153

 %

+December 31, 2020 (0.7) (7.0) 1.7

 December 31, 2019 0.6 (7.8) (10.0)

 December 31, 2018 0.8 8.1 3.3

-December 31, 2017 1.5 (0.1) 2.7

-f.
-Use of estimates:
+D. Use of estimates:

 The preparation of the consolidated financial statements in accordance with U.S. GAAP requires the management of the Company to make estimates and assumptions relating to the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the period.
-Significant items subject to such estimates and assumptions include the useful lives of fixed assets, allowance for doubtful accounts, deferred tax assets, inventory write-offs, income tax uncertainties, other contingencies and stock-based compensation costs.
+Significant items subject to such estimates and assumptions include the useful lives of property and equipment, allowance for doubtful accounts, deferred tax assets, inventory write-offs, other contingencies and share-based compensation costs.
 Actual results could differ from these estimates.

-g.
-Cash and cash equivalents:
+E. Cash and cash equivalents: